Dignity Health: Heart Disease Treatments

 If you’re in need of heart care, a number of cardiovascular treatments can help your heart function better and relieve symptoms.

 Cardiologists and cardiothoracic surgeons at Dignity Health offer personalized heart care — from atrial fibrillation treatment to open heart surgery.
-Take our online heart risk assessment, or Find a Doctor in the Bay Area.
+Find a Doctor in the Bay Area.

 Types of Heart Disease Treatments